Dressed for Survival

 Let's start with cold weather.
-Sub zero temps and snow aren't the only times you can suffer hypothermia.
-Even in the high 40s I have heard of hunters getting lost and suffering from it.
+Sub-zero temps and snow aren't the only times you can suffer hypothermia.
+Even in the high 40s, I have heard of hunters getting lost and suffering from it.
 Not to mention the addition of wind and rain.
-This is where layering comes in to play.
+This is where layering comes into play.
 Modern materials have come a long way to help the good fight against the cold.
-Top off a good layer of clothing with a good waterproof shell and you're in business my friend.
+Top off a good layer of clothing with a good waterproof shell and you're in business, my friend.
 As you work when you feel the first signs of sweat just unzip clothing, or remove clothing to keep a constant comfort level and lessen the danger of losing more body heat from heavy sweat.
 Then when you start to feel cold just add layers again.
 Seems easy, but many just keep sweating and refreeze.
 While we are at it don't forget those feet.
 Keep them warm, but dry and problems should be low.
 Plenty of toe room helps fight cold.
-On the other end of the body we all know a good hat and/or face mask can be a life saver.
+On the other end of the body, we all know a good hat and/or face mask can be a life saver.

-Experiment when you go out day to day with different cloths, materials, and accessories.
+Experiment when you go out day to day with different clothes, materials, and accessories.
 Pants and shirts with many pockets help distribute the weight of gear.
 Why do you think the military does this?
 (SMART AINT THEY?)
 Dress for survival before you go out, but always seek shelter.